 A Vision Board is a powerful tool that can help you visualize your future and consistently remind you of your desired goals.

 For example, if you want to buy your dream house, you might want to find the perfect representation of your dream house and to put a picture of that house on your vision board together with uplifting affirmations.

 By creating a vision board and placing it where you can see it every day, you create the opportunity for consistent visualization and train your mind to manifest your goals.

 It is important that the images mirror your desired goals.
 When you look at your Vision Board, you should feel a strong connection to those desires.

-Not only is a Vision Board a wonderful reminder of your goals, it is a powerful motivator to act on achieving those goals.
+Not only is a Vision Board a wonderful reminder of your goals, but it is also a powerful motivator to act on achieving these goals.

 The action is a bridge between imagination and success